Ben Simmons: The United Lockdown

 Much like the concept of yin and yang, Simmons’ ability to morph into different roles, requires similar adaptability from the team to form a unified whole.
 The guards have to be effective when Simmons handles the ball.
 The big men need to share space in the paint with Simmons, and be ready to work in other roles; as opportunistic rebounders (think Tristan Thompson), as shooters (Pau Gasol), or even screeners, to provide secondary action and allow shooters to get free.

 A preseason exhibition tour provides few, if any hints on Ben Simmons’ first college season.
 That being said, it felt like LSU had yet to figure out how to best optimise Simmons’ impact on the court.

-Melbourne United's focus that night, was to isolate Simmons and leave him in a vacuum.
+Melbourne United’s focus that night, was to isolate Simmons and leave him in a vacuum.
 United had two players on Simmons on most screen and roll plays.
-They ignored the screener and clamped on Simmons, denying the space he needed to facilitate the offense.
+They ignored the screener and clamped on Simmons, denying the space he needed to facilitate the offence.

 The pressure continued, even when Simmons was establishing post position.
 Simmons’ defender would front him in an attempt to deny the entry pass, while other United players lay in wait.
 Simmons clocked six turnovers that night, some of which were forced passes that got picked off; others were attempts to make plays that just were not there.

 Taking passing lanes away were part of the plan; another aspect involved encouraging Simmons to not pass, and that included a calculated gamble on Simmons’ shooting.
 Surrender space to shoot, but not driving lanes.
 It paid off somewhat - Simmons made only two shots from downtown.